STASER-Lab/CGT_Pilot_Study/README.md

 ## How to Install Codeium and Use it:

-***Step 1: Visit the Codeium Website***
+***Step 1: Visit the Codeium [now Windsurf] Website***

 1. Go to the official Codeium website: **[https://codeium.com**.](https://codeium.com/)**
 1. Select **Download.**
 1. Select **VS Code Extension** followed by **Quick Install**.
 1. Register with your email account (google account is easiest) by following the instructions.
 1. Verify your email to activate your account if you are not using a google account.
-1. Follow all remaining prompts from the download to complete download
+1. Follow all remaining prompts from the download to complete download.
+2. Ensure that Windsurf is installed in the extensions tab of VSCode.

 ***Step 2: Verify Installation***